Czesław Niemen: 1970s

 In the early 1970s, Niemen recorded three English language albums under the CBS label, two of them (and three more in Poland) with the Silesian band SBB.
 With SBB Niemen performed at the Rock & Jazz Now! opening show for the 1972 Summer Olympics in Munich sharing the stage with Mahavishnu Orchestra, John McLaughlin and Charles Mingus and subsequently toured with Jack Bruce's band.
 In 1972 he also performed a song he wrote in Andrzej Wajda's film Wesele (The Wedding).
 In 1974 he recorded Mourner's Rhapsody with Jan Hammer and Rick Laird from Mahavishnu Orchestra.
-In the seventies, Niemen turned to jazz-rock fusion and electronic music, recording the album Katharsis.
+In the seventies, Niemen turned to jazz fusion and electronic music, recording the album Katharsis.
+In an interview from this era, he said, "One thing I know is that I'm a composer.
+I want to concentrate on writing music for film, for theater.
+I don't know for how long I will continue singing.
+I am just bored by singing.
+This form of artistic expression seems quite exhausted for me.
+At least it does not excite me like it used to."

 Later years and death

 Niemen went on to compose film soundtracks and theater music, and in the 1990s he showed interest in art, painting and computer graphics.

-He died of cancer on January 17, 2004, in Warsaw.
+He died after a long battle with cancerous lymphomas on January 17, 2004, in Warsaw.
 His remains were cremated and placed in a columbarium niche on Powązki Cemetery in Warsaw on January 30, 2004.
+The funeral was attended by over 3,000 people.

 Awards and recognitions

-Niemen won the Sopot International Song Festival in 1979.
+Niemen won the Intervision Song Contest in 1979.

 Remembrance

-A number of documentaries on the life of Niemen were filmed including Marek Piwowski's 1968 film Sukces, Krzysztof Rogulski's 1976 film Niemen, Eugeniusz Szpakowski's 2007 film Czesław Niemen, and Krzysztof Magowski's 2014 film Sen o Warszawie (A Dream About Warsaw).
+A number of documentaries on the life of Niemen were filmed, including Marek Piwowski's 1968 film Sukces, Krzysztof Rogulski's 1976 film Niemen, Eugeniusz Szpakowski's 2007 film Czesław Niemen, and Krzysztof Magowski's 2014 film Sen o Warszawie (A Dream About Warsaw).

 Since March 12, 2004, Czesław Niemen's song Sen o Warszawie has been performed before each match of Legia Warsaw at the Stadion Wojska Polskiego and is considered the club fans' anthem.

 In 2009, National Bank of Poland presented three coins dedicated to Niemen: issued on June 19 two silver 10-zloty coins, one of which of square shape, and issued on June 17, 2-zloty coin of Nordic Gold alloy.

 On February 20, 2011, a museum devoted to Niemen and his musical legacy was opened in the artist's birthplace in Stare Wasiliszki, present-day Belarus.